Henry Cole (presenter): List of presented TV programmes

-World Records
+World records

-In 2013 Henry Cole set a world land speed record for a pre-1955 750cc motorcycle, riding a Brough Superior on the Bonneville Salt Flats.
+In 2013 Cole set a world land speed record for a pre-1955 750cc motorcycle, riding a Brough Superior at 99.78mph on the Bonneville Salt Flats.

+On 25 May 2023 Cole rode pillion with Allen Millyard on his Viper V10 home-built motorcycle at Elvington airfield in North Yorkshire, to set a new Guinness World Record for the “fastest tandem motorcycle”.
+Their top speed of 183.5 mph gave them a clear margin over American couple Erin Hunter and Andy Sills, who reached 181.42 mph at Bonneville Salt Flats in 2011.

 Books

-Henry Cole has written two books: A Biker's Life (2018) and The Life-Changing Magic of Sheds (2020).
+Henry Cole has written three books: A Biker's Life (2018) and The Life-Changing Magic of Sheds (2020).